Vladlgv/Red-Team-Hugo-Netlify/content/personalprogress/Lockpicking.md

 The first step of the process is to find a lock picking set.
 The good news was that buying a lock picking set was unnecessary as the Fontys ISSD already had 2 kits.
 The bad news was that the lock picking set was more popular than anticipated and it took 3 weeks until borrowing the kit at ISSD was possible.

 After getting a set the next important part is understanding what all the picks are used for and how to use/ train with them.
-For this I have consulted multiple sources but out of all the websites that I looked through the [art-of-lockpicking](https://www.art-of-lockpicking.com/types-of-lock-picks-guide/) had the best guide that explained the different types of lock picks.
+For this, I have consulted multiple sources but out of all the websites that I looked through the [art-of-lockpicking](https://www.art-of-lockpicking.com/types-of-lock-picks-guide/) had the best guide that explained the different types of lock picks.

 In addition to the website I also found some good video material that was just as useful and seeing it done on camera gave me a better idea of how to train with the lock picking set.